SpencerTranter/ndjson-converter/README.md

 # dataprep-flattener

-This program takes in folder of JSON files and creates a new file with each file taking up a new line as a flattened object to be used by googles dataprep.
+This program takes in folder of JSON files to then create a new file with each of the original files taking up a new line as a flattened object.
+This new file is then to be used by googles dataprep.

 ### Installation
 ```